 Musakhan is the hugely popular national dish of Palestine, and here chef Sami Tamimi shares his recipe, with a vegan alternative, from Falastin with us.

 Growing up, Sami ate it once a week, pulling a piece of chicken and sandwiching it between a piece of pita or flatbread.
-It’s a dish to eat with your hands and with your friends, served from one pot or plate, for everyone to then tear at some of the bread and spoon over the chicken and topping for themselves.
+It’s a dish to eat with your hands and with your friends, served from one pot or plate, for everyone to then tear at some of the bread and help themselves to chicken.

 - 1 chicken (about 1.7kg), divided into 4 pieces or 1kg chicken supremes (between 4 and 6, depending on size), skin on, if you prefer